 There is a reduced risk for the utility if there is a mechanism for recovery of capital infrastructure investment between general rate cases.
 The utility will be receiving a return on and return of investment prior to the inclusion of that investment in regular rate base.
 This is money the utility would not otherwise receive.
 This reduced risk of under recovery should be reflected through a lower return on the investment recovered through the automatic adjustment mechanism.
-The board has chosen the cost of debt from the utility's last rate case to reflect this reduced risk, rather than to try and establish what the actual reduced risk would be for each utility and each investment, as that process would be time-consuming and expensive, thereby undercutting the purpose of the automatic adjustment.41
+The board has chosen the cost of debt from the utility's last rate case to reflect this reduced risk, rather than to try and establish what the actual reduced risk would be for each utility and each investment, as that process would be time-consuming and expensive, thereby undercutting the purpose of the automatic adjustment.41 capital riders as a regulatory tool intended to reduce, but not completely eliminate regulatory lag.

-In a subsequent case on a similar issue, the Board expanded upon the ultimate function of capital riders as a regulatory tool intended to reduce, but not completely eliminate regulatory lag.
-In other words, capital riders are not intended to supplant general rate case filings.
-In response to a utility proposal to recover safety-related infrastructure costs through a variety of proposals, the Board stated the following, when authorizing a return based upon the utility's cost of debt, which was 4.4 percent:
+In a subsequent case on a similar issue, the Board expanded upon the ultimate function of a utility proposal to recover safety-related infrastructure costs through a variety of proposals, the was 4.4 percent: